 "Looks like Doogie Howser, acts like Morley Safer" - Sports Illustrated

 “There’s a decent chance he could end up ruling the world someday.” - Bill Simmons

 Emmy award winner, Graham Bensinger (34), is quickly becoming one of the sports community’s highly-regarded journalists.
 As creator and host of “In Depth with Graham Bensinger,” it is Bensinger’s reputation as a journalist and businessman that has elevated the program to the forefront of the sports landscape.
 He not only hosts, but his company handles all aspects of the show, including production, syndication and ad sales.

-Season eight of “In Depth with Graham Bensinger” premiered September 2017 through national, over-the-air syndication and regional sports television networks across the U.S., internationally via ESPN Australia, ESPN Latin America North, ESPN Caribbean, BT Sport (UK and Ireland), FOX Sports Europe, FOX Sports Asia, Kwese (Africa) and digitally on YouTube.com/GrahamBensinger, which is updated weekly with new content.
+Season nine of “In Depth with Graham Bensinger” premiered September 2018 through national, over-the-air syndication and regional sports television networks across the U.S., internationally via ESPN Australia, ESPN Latin America North, ESPN Caribbean, BT Sport (UK and Ireland), FOX Sports Europe, FOX Sports Asia, Kwese (Africa) and digitally on YouTube.com/GrahamBensinger, which is updated weekly with new content.

 While once sportscasting’s teen prodigy, Bensinger’s resume reads like that of a 30-year industry veteran.
 His list of interview subjects ranges from legends Muhammad Ali, Pete Rose, Jim Brown, Brett Favre, Dan Marino, Pete Sampras, Charles Barkley and John Madden, to prolific figures including Tony Romo, Clayton Kershaw, Aaron Rodgers, Dale Earnhardt Jr., Venus and Serena Williams, UFC President Dana White, Shaun White, Barry Bonds, Tony Hawk and Steph Curry.
 The most notable of his past interviews include spending time with Mike Tyson at his Las Vegas home, an interview which earned Bensinger an Emmy award, as well as an extensive interview with Kobe Bryant leading up to the 2012 Summer Olympics.
 Click here to view the show’s sizzle reel.

 Bensinger will travel anywhere in the world to capture raw, honest conversations and to showcase his guests’ personalities beyond the sit-down interview setting.
 He’s taken the show to New Zealand to be the first to talk with Tiger Woods’ former caddie, Steve Williams, after the pair parted ways.
 He went to the Democratic Republic of the Congo to tour Dikembe Mutombo’s new hospital and to the Philippines to talk with Manny Pacquiao as he was training for a fight.